General-Meow/ng2/README.md

 ## Forms in angular

+- Forms in angular can be done in two ways.
+Template driven or model driven.
+- Template driven means that you decorate the template so that angular automatically creates forms, form controls, validation etc for you, this uses the NgForm and NgModel directives and other attributes like required and max length.
+This leaves the backing component pretty much free of any logic.
+- Use template driven if you are writing a simple form with basic validation or migrating from ng1 to ng2.
+- If you use template driven forms, you can only test them using end to end testing methods
+- You will need to import the FormsModule into the root module if you want to use template driven forms
+- Model driven forms define the form and its controls in the backing component then bind them to the template using [formControl] and [formGroup] input directives.
+- Use model driven if your form is complicated, needs validation code tested using unit tests.
+- You will need to import the ReactiveFormsModeul into the root module if you want to use model driven forms.
+- You can mix both methods but its best to choose one as it can get messy.
 - You can represent a form element in the controller as a FormControl type and a group of form elements i.e. the form itself as a FormGroup
 - Both FormControl and FormGroup extend the AbstractControl.
 - They both have methods that will tell you if the form element or form is valid, dirty, errors and get the value